jameswan141/jameswan141.github.io/README.md

   <h3>Week 2</h3>
 </div>

-* I will get into the now advanced tutorials such as the HTML entities an symbols so I can elevate my mastery of the programming languages, particularly from TypeScript and React.
+* I will get into the advanced tutorials such as the HTML entities an symbols so I can elevate my mastery of the programming languages, particularly from TypeScript and React.
 * I will maybe create some difficult games that will maybe include an app from TypeScript and React tutorials.
 * I will edit my website to make it more elaborate and professional.